 Know what is happening with your credit.
 Make sure it is being reported and deal with any mistakes ASAP.
-Get in the habit of checking credit reports and digging into the specifics, and not just the scores.
+Get in the habit of checking credit reports.
+Dig into the specifics, not just the scores.

-We can help you monitor business credit at Experian and D&B for 90% less.
-See: https://www.creditsuite.com/business-credit-monitoring.
+We can help you monitor business credit at Experian, Equifax, and D&B for a lot less.
 Update the relevant information if there are errors or the data is incomplete.